Chapter 14:

 "What is this?"

-"Presents for putting this off for so long and a small thank-you gift for helping me out in general."
+"Presents for putting this off for so long and for helping me out in general," he recited like he'd mentally run through that response a dozen times.

-With that, Minerva led them inside, still staring at the presents.
+Minerva led them inside, still staring at the presents with a sweet smile.

-The interior of the home was surprisingly normal.
-There were no crazy machines or piles of junk lying around like Audra had been expecting.
-Instead, the living room had a few chairs, a small coffee table, a couch, and a TV.
+Her house was surprisingly normal.
+There were no crazy machines or piles of junk lying around the living room.
 The kitchen was similarly uncluttered with the exception of a single potted plant on the counter.
 It felt cozy and a bit like an old grandma's place, especially with the doilies on the table and the shelves.

-Audra couldn't help but feel a little relieved.
-She'd been half worried that they'd be stepping into some kind of scrapyard hellscape.
+Audra couldn't help but feel the tiniest bit relieved.
+She'd been half worried that they'd be stepping into some kind of scrapyard-gym hellscape.

-Overall, Minerva—or Min, as Zeph seemed to call her—seemed to be nice, if not a little awkward and odd.
+Overall, Minerva—or Min, as Zeph seemed to call her—was nice, just a little odd.
 Audra couldn't quite put her finger on it.
-It was almost like she was a little out of sync with everything else.
+It was almost like the woman was out of sync with the world.

-"Um, I don't mean to be rude, but doesn't the way Minerva speak seem sort of strange?" she whispered to Zeph.
+"Um, I don't mean to be rude, but can I ask you something, Zeph?
+Doesn't the way Minerva speak seem sort of strange?"

 "Hm?
 Oh, that.
 It's because of the bolting.
 I mentioned that earlier, right?"

-"Well, it was considered to be the pinnacle of medical achievement and bioengineering at the time—forty-eight years ago.
+"Well, it's a little complicated.
 You know the entire moral dilemma about mind uploading, right?
-Well, this was meant to be an alternative to that.
-There's no pure digitization of the brain involved, so there wasn't that question of 'is it really them' or 'are they just a copy' like what you would get from something like that."
+This was meant to be an alternative.
+There's no pure digitization of the brain involved in bolting, so there isn't a question of 'is it really them' or 'are they just a copy.'
+At least—I'll say this again—in theory."

-"The process involved linking a patient's original brain to a compatible, identical replica, then slowly transferring the neural activity over to the second one.
-The theory was that the consciousness of the individual would exist in both bodies for a period of time until it fully transitioned over, essentially making them one and the same."
+"Bolting linked a patient's original brain to a compatible, identical replica, then slowly transferred the neural activity over to the second one.
+Consciousness would exist in both bodies for a period of time until it fully transitioned over, making them one and the same."

 "So it was like cloning, but involving one mind in two brains instead of two minds in two brains?"

-"Actually, enough precautions were taken to the point that the success rate for humans was 100 percent, although it was still a rather unpleasant process for the patient.
-With that said, a majority of them had some minor complications afterward, and critics claimed that it was unnatural, immoral, or a violation of human dignity.
-Others even said that though the patient's consciousness would technically be preserved, it still wouldn't really be the same person."
+"Actually, the success rate was 100 percent.
+It was just an unpleasant process for the patient.
+With that said, a ton of them experienced minor complications afterward, and critics claimed that it was unnatural, immoral, and a violation of human dignity."

-"About a decade ago, a high-profile court case found that it violated the Geneva Convention on Genetic and Cognitive Heritage, so the practice was banned worldwide.
-The patients who had undergone the procedure beforehand were grandfathered in, but no new cases were allowed to go through with it.
-That's probably why you haven't heard of it, it's been out of the news for a while."
+"About a decade ago, a court ruled that bolting violated the Geneva Convention on Genetic and Cognitive Heritage, so it was banned worldwide.
+No new cases were allowed to go through."

-Audra nodded then glanced towards the kitchen where Minerva was still brewing the tea.
+Audra glanced towards the kitchen where Minerva was still brewing the tea, a strange kinship beginning to form.
+Although, switching bodies might've been more existentially challenging than cybernetics.

-"Yeah, it's apraxia of speech.
-A side effect of the procedure.
-She actually had a much thicker speech impediment when I first met her.
-She's gotten a lot better over the years.
-I'm proud of her for that."
+"Yep, she was one of the earlier patients.
+She got apraxia of speech as a side effect.
+She actually had a much thicker impediment when I first met her.
+She's gotten way better since then, and I'm proud of her for that."

 Audra's lips quirked, her curiosity about the woman mostly sated.
-However, one last thing was bothering her.
+However, one last thing bothered her.

 "Here is… your tea."